-A simple statement but this goes to the heart of the true purpose of NorthPoint.
-Our firm serves a platform to help our employees grow, achieve their personal goals and positively impact the lives of others through all interactions.
-We are committed to enriching the lives of everyone we interact with, from our employees to our tenants, investors, customers, and vendors.learn more
+A simple statement, but this goes to the heart of the true purpose of NorthPoint.
+Our firm serves as a platform to help our team members grow, achieve their personal goals, and positively impact the lives of others through all interactions.
+We are committed to enriching the lives of everyone we interact with, from our team members to our partners, and investors.learn more

 We are committed to helping support our employees’ charitable endeavors by matching 100% of the charitable donations that all of our employees make.
 This allows the charity of our organization to reflect the values of each of our employees.

 We have made the goal of helping people who are less fortunate to be a part of the fabric of our company; it will be an active goal of our company to seek out and help others.
 We want to look back over our careers and be proud of the good that we have done.